Table of Contents

 Moral: Be punctual to succeed in life.

 Once there was a girl named Sneha who loved singing.
-She had a sweet voice but did not practice regularly.
-She believed that talent alone was enough.
+She had a sweet voice but did not practice regularly, believing that talent alone was enough.

 One day, her school announced a singing competition.
 Sneha participated but did not win because she forgot some lines and went off tune.
 She felt disappointed.

 Her music teacher advised her to practice every day.
-Sneha decided to follow the advice.
-She practiced singing daily, worked on her mistakes, and improved slowly.
+Sneha followed the advice, practiced daily, worked on her mistakes, and improved slowly.

 Moral: Practice makes perfect.